nickjourjine/wild-mus-vocal-ecology/README.md

 # Vocal communication is seasonal in social groups of wild, free-living house mice

 This repository contains code needed to reproduce figures and analyses from "Vocal communication is seasonal in social groups of wild, free-living house mice" (Jourjine et al. 2025).
-It contains two directories.
+It contains three directories.

 ### 1. `notebooks`
-- Contains Jupyter notebooks for performing analyses (one per figure).
+- Jupyter notebooks for performing analyses (one per figure).

 ### 2. `src`
-- Contains helper functions used within the Jupyter notebooks.
+- Helper functions used within the Jupyter notebooks.

+### 2. `parameters`
+- Additional useful files (e.g., images) used by the notebooks to make figures.

 ## How to use